|Home|||||Products|||||Incubator FAQ's|||||News & Events|||||Downloads|||||Contact|||||Links|||||Employment|

 This contract shall be governed by and construed according to English Law and the Purchaser submits to the jurisdiction of the English Courts.

 Solent Scientific is an independent company, which has no association with the Scientific Instrument Manufacturers for whose products we provide a service.

 All products listed on this Web Site are manufactured by, or for Solent Scientific.
 The Patent and Trademark rights of all Scientific Instrument Manufacturers mentioned on this Web Site are acknowledged and respected.

 The information contained in this web site has been compiled to the best of our ability using the data available to us.
 This information is not intended to constitute legal advice or substitute for obtaining technical support advice for the manufacturers of products Solent Scientific supplies.
 Solent Scientific accepts no responsibility for any deviations, errors or omissions in information on this site.
 The opinions expressed in articles on this site do not necessarily reflect the opinions of Solent Scientific or their staff.

 The links connecting this site to other Internet web sites are provided to aid in the search for relevant information of interest and do not imply that Solent Scientific endorses, is affiliated or associated with the information contained at such sites.

-The WEEE directive has been transposed into each EU member state’s legislation and so the exact timing and details will vary slightly from country to country, but the above principals will apply.
+The WEEE directive has been transposed into each EU member states legislation and so the exact details will vary slightly from country to country, but the above principals will apply.
 In particular, the arrangements for the separate collection of WEEE will vary in each country but might include for example; public collection points.
 The directive encourages reuse, recycling and other forms of recovery in order to prevent WEEE.
 Solent Scientific fully support this aim by reusing and recycling where possible.